Chase the Case

-Chase the Case is a British television game show created by Lynsey Wylie and produced by Bandicoot Productions for BBC One, that premiered on 17 September 2018.
+Chase the Case is a British television game show created by Lynsey Wylie and produced by Bandicoot Productions for BBC One; it premiered on 17 September 2018.
 Hosted by Dan Walker, the show features five contestants who compete to win money hidden in briefcases by answering questions and eliminating one another from the game.
 The show also features Deborah Anderson as a security guard who handles the cases.

+In 2019, it was reported that Chase the Case was cancelled after just one series.

 Format

 Cash amounts of £0, £100, £500, £1,000 and £5,000 are hidden in five briefcases, each of which is given to a different contestant at the start of the game.

 Rounds 1–4: Reconnaissance Rounds

 The host states a category at the start of each round, then asks a series of questions on the buzzer.
 The first two contestants to give three correct answers are allowed to make separate visits to a soundproof vault, in which the host reveals information about one opponent's case of the contestant's choosing.
 The first contestant can either see the amount in the chosen opponent's case or learn whether it is higher or lower than their own amount; the second contestant receives the option not taken by the first.
 At no time will a contestant be told the amount in their own case.